 I still think of everything I’ve inherited as hers — I would feel ungrateful, inconsiderate if I didn’t acknowledge the labor she put into ensuring my brother and I had a comfortable life.
 I am very thankful I was able to go to NYU, and I think she would have been proud of what I accomplished there.
 She valued education over almost everything else, but what was most important to her was family — I know now that she would have wanted to be remembered for her warmth and generosity first, before being remembered for her money.

-Mai Tran is a graduate of New York University.
+Erica Connelly is a graduate of New York University.